Thomas Ignatius Gasson, SJ, President's Office records

 Donovan, Charles F., David R. Dunigan, and Paul A. FitzGerald.
 History of Boston College: From the Beginnings to 1990.
 Chestnut Hill, MA: The University Press of Boston College, 1990.

-The Thomas Ignatius Gasson, SJ President's Office records contain correspondence, construction records, clippings, and personal items documenting Gasson's administration as the thirteenth president of Boston College.
+The Thomas Ignatius Gasson, SJ President's Office records contain correspondence, construction records, clippings, personal items, and St. Boltoph's Guild records documenting Gasson's administration as the thirteenth president of Boston College.
 Materials primarily document Boston College’s move to the Chestnut Hill campus from the South End in 1913.

-The Thomas Ignatius Gasson, SJ, President's Office records are arranged in four series: I. Correspondence; II.
+The Thomas Ignatius Gasson, SJ, President's Office records are arranged in five series: I. Correspondence; II.
 Chestnut Hill campus construction; III.
-Clippings; and IV.
-Personal materials.
+Clippings; IV.
+Personal materials; and V. St. Botolph's Guild records.
 All materials are arranged chronologically.
 Correspondence in series I is listed both by correspondent and by subject.

 Because the current accessioning system was not used until January 1986, it is not possible to know exactly the dates of acquisition of materials received before that time.